What is IELTS?

 ||No assessable information provided.
 Did not take the test.

-If you are interested in studying IELTS preparation classes at our London office or learning more about UK entry requirements, register online for free entry to the UK University Fair London today.
+If you are interested in studying IELTS preparation classes or learning more about UK entry requirements, register online for free entry to the SI-UK University Fair Online today.